Columbia Area

 HOOD RIVER, WASCO, SHERMAN COUNTIES (Hood, White River, Maupin, West Biggs Units)

-General Season Antlerless Elk Damage: General season antlerless elk damage hunts are currently open from Aug.
+General season antlerless elk damage: General season antlerless elk damage hunt is currently open from Aug.
 1 through March 31 within the Biggs and Maupin Units.
 This hunt is designed to reduce elk damage on private lands.
 Hunters should not purchase this tag unless they have access to property to hunt.
+There are very few elk on the limited public lands within this hunt area.

 Cougar: Cougar season is open year-round.
 Driving logging roads in search of fresh tracks can be an effective strategy.